Ray Blanchard: Views on transgender people

 In an interview with Vice, Blanchard expressed the view that trans people, "should be considered as whatever their biological sex is plus the fact that they are transsexuals."
-In another interview, Blanchard contrasts "transsexuals" with "normal people".

-In an interview with The National Review, Blanchard endorsed the view that gender dysphoria is a mental disorder.
-In another interview, Blanchard rejected the idea that treating gender dysphoria as a mental disorder contributes to stigma against the trans community.
-He added, "I mean, how many people who make a joke about trannies consult the DSM first?"
+Blanchard rejected the idea that treating gender dysphoria as a mental disorder contributes to stigma against the trans community, adding: "I mean, how many people who make a joke about trannies consult the DSM first?"